Sleitnick/luau-api/docs/guide/native-userdata.md

 }
 ```

-Now, within our callback, we need to tell Luau that our "x" and "y" properties should be typed as numbers (`LBC_TYPE_NUMBER`).
+Within our callback, we need to tell Luau that our "x" and "y" properties should be typed as numbers (`LBC_TYPE_NUMBER`).

 ```cpp
 uint8_t ud_access_bytecode_type(uint8_t type, const char* member, size_t member_len) {